 Love language 2: Quality time

 Something that my third daughter seems to enjoy above anything else is ‘special time’ with her mum, where it’s just the two of us without interruptions from her siblings.
 She will happily forego an excess of compliments if it means she gets to spend quality time with me.
-This quality time is definitely her love language.

 Love language 3: Receiving gifts